bearcatjamboree/Video-Tools/Readme.md

     https://github.com/jeffheaton/t81_558_deep_learning/blob/master/install/tensorflow-install-mac-metal-jul-2021.ipynb

-    NOTE: the Run->Edit Configurations menu can now be used to create refereshes to the shell scripts to make them easily accessible through the pyCharm client.
+    NOTE: the Run->Edit Configurations menu can now be used to create references to the shell scripts to make them easily accessible through the pyCharm client.

 6. Cascade Trainer GUI (Version 3.3.1 or better):